Joel C. Relihan

 My most recent work focused on Apuleius.
 My translation, also for Hackett Publishing Company, of Apuleius's Metamorphoses (better known as The Golden Ass) appeared late in 2007; a separate edition of an excerpt from this, the famous tale Cupid and Psyche, with new introduction and notes, came out in 2009.

-After my service as Associate Provost ends in 2014, I will return to my Menippean roots and begin a wide-ranging literary study, A Handbook of Menippean Satire: Ancient, Medieval, Humanist, Modern, Contemporary.
-I hope also to work on an edition and translation of the minor works of Apuleius for the Loeb Classical Library (opera minora et dubia et spuria) and on a translation of the Greek story The Ass as an on-line complement to my translation of The Golden Ass.
+After four years as Associate Provost, I have returned for the 2014-15 year both to the classroom and to my Menippean roots and begin a wide-ranging literary study, Panopticon: A History of Menippean Satire: Ancient, Medieval, Humanist, Modern, Contemporary.
+I will also be working on a translation of the Greek story The Ass as an on-line complement to my translation of The Golden Ass.

 - 2009.
 Apuleius: The Tale of Cupid and Psyche.
 Translated, with introduction and notes.
 Hackett Publishing Company.